This article is also available in Chinese閱讀中文版 →

 Run multiple sessions for different tasks simultaneously — one discussing a product idea, another researching travel plans, without interference.

-sessions_list and sessions_history view sessions. session_status checks status. sessions_send and sessions_spawn enable inter-session communication and spawning sub-tasks.
+sessions_list and sessions_history view sessions. session_status checks status. sessions_send and sessions_spawn enable inter-session communication and spawning sub-tasks. sessions_yield pauses the main agent to wait for sub-agent results, and subagents manages running sub-agents (check status, stop, etc.)—these two are for multi-agent orchestration.

 Messaging: message